 Now it’s time to write the content!
 Creating killer content is how to start a profitable blog!

-Another great option is Envato elements which has over 2,200,000 assets including unlimited photos, videos, and even wordpress themes!
+Another great option is Envato elements which has over 2,200,000 assets, including unlimited photos, videos, and even WordPress themes!

-Proofread with Grammerly
+Proofread with Grammarly

 No matter how many times I proofread my articles, there are always a few errors.